 This is the sort of information that customers of Papers and Paints can expect to be given if they seek our advice.
 During our fifty years of trading we have built up a considerable knowledge on this and other decorating issues.
 We may not be able to offer you a “lifestyle” but we can certainly help you decorate your house.

-Click for more information on what I do.
+Click on my beast for more information on what I do.

 View Larger Map